JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## Description

-This is the final milestone of my project, excluding the modifications, and I think it turned out pretty well.
-Since my previous milestone, I 3D printed cases for my circuit boards to attach them to the base.
-The reason for this is that they would keep sliding around, and these cases held them in place.
-Furthermore, I was also able to 3D print a frame that encases the robot.
-To put it on, I plastic-welded the joints (as seen in figures 5 and 6) so they stuck together nicely.
-To weld them together, I used a soldering iron to heat both sections until they melted into each other.
-Then, I filed down the buffering from the 3D print as a finishing touch.
+This is the final milestone of my project, excluding the modifications, and it turned out well.
+Since my previous milestone, I have 3D printed cases for my circuit boards so they attach to the base.
+The reason for this is that they would keep sliding around, and these 3D cases hold them in place.
+Furthermore, I was able to 3D print a frame that encases the robot.
+To incorporate this into my robot, I plastic-welded the joints (as seen in Figures 5 and 6) so they stuck together nicely.
+The plastic welding process starts with a soldering iron to heat both sections until they melt into each other.
+Then, you would have to use buffering tools to create a clean finish.
 The frame will let me attach modifications on top of the car and make the robot look complete.

 Since this is the last regular milestone of my project, I will explain how my gesture-controlled robot works.
-To understand how the entire project works, you have to start with the drivetrain.
-The drivetrain consists of 4 components.
-The base, motors, wires, and wheels.
-The motors are attached to the base plate and have two soldered wires - one positive and negative - which are connected to the L280N on the top base plate.
+To understand how this works, you have to start with the drivetrain.
+The drivetrain consists of four components: the base, motors, wires, and wheels.
+The motors are attached to the base plate and have two soldered wires - one positive and one negative - which are connected to the four ports on the right and left sides of the L280N.
+These are the input ports that enable the motors to be programmed through simple high/low commands(as shown at the bottom of the website).

+The L280N is crucial for the robot's functionality, which brings us to the second major system, the circuit boards.
+My robot

 ## Challenges

 A challenge that I faced was when I was putting on the frame of the robot.
 The orientation of the Arduino UNO case was positioned in a way so that the ports were not accessible when I put the frame on.
 So, I turned the UNO case around, but had a new problem - the frame didn't fit.
 Luckily, after filing the UNO case down the frame fit in its place.